Six Flags Great America: 1984–1993: Initial operations under Six Flags

 In 1985, Six Flags added Z-Force to the County Fair area, a one-of-a-kind Intamin space diver roller coaster.
 The Edge was removed in 1986.
 In 1987, the park received one new ride and a themed area expansion.
 Power Dive, an Intamin Looping Starship ride was added.
 It was a ride swung back and forth before eventually rotating a complete 360 degrees a few times.
 Additionally, the Bugs Bunny Land kids area was expanded.
 Z-Force was removed from Six Flags Great America after the 1987 season, two years after it first operated.
 It was relocated to Six Flags Over Georgia.

 While operating the Six Flags chain, Bally found that the excess resources demanded and high seasonal fluctuations of the theme park business made it an unnecessary burden on its core interests.
 In 1987, Bally sold Six Flags to Wesray Capital Corporation and a group of Six Flags managers.
 Several acquisitions were re-sold or closed, while Wesray moved the company's focus from theming to major attractions.
 This ushered in an era of major new rides and roller coasters at Six Flags parks like Great America.

-1988 saw the first of the new coasters, with the addition of the massive roller coaster Shockwave, an Arrow Dynamics mega-looper, opening in Orleans Place section of the park on June 3, 1998.
+1988 saw the first of the new coasters, with the addition of the roller coaster Shockwave, an Arrow Dynamics mega-looper, opening in Orleans Place section of the park on June 3, 1988.
 Shockwave was the world's tallest roller coaster at the time it opened.
 In 1989, the park received an Intamin Bobsled roller coaster named Rolling Thunder.
 The ride was a relocation of Six Flags Great Adventure's Sarajevo Bobsled, which closed at that park the year prior.
 Rolling Thunder was added between Demon and Whizzer.